sd3ph/sd3ph.github.io/README.md

                 <p>To be updated soon</p>

                 <h4>🔹 Abstract</h4>
-                <p>Think of Aadri as a smart assistant that talks about your academic work like a well-informed friend.
+                <p>Aadri as a smart assistant explains about your academic work like a well-informed friend.
 Instead of scrolling through a boring CV, you just ask questions and Aadri gives you clear, friendly answers.
 It’s like having a personal guide to your research, teaching, and achievements.</p>

                 <h4>🔹 Purpose</h4>
                 <ul>